DirkBrand/protobuf-code-formatter/README.md

 The command will format and override all `.proto` files in the provided directory (not including the excluded directories).

+For use in protoc:

+Install the plugin, then have the location of the plugin binary in your PATH variable.
+Run the following on the command-line:

+`$ protoc --pretty_out='location of output' 'location of unformatted .proto file' `

+The command will format the input file and write it in the provided location.
+If the location is the same as the original file, it will be overwritten.

 Installation
 ============

+To install the stand-alone tool, run the following command in the terminal:

+` $ go get github.com/DirkBrand/protobuf-code-formatter/protofmt`

 To install the plugin for protoc, run the following command in the terminal:

 `$ go get github.com/DirkBrand/protobuf-code-formatter/protoc-gen-pretty`

-To install the stand-alone tool, run the following command in the terminal:

-` $ go get github.com/DirkBrand/protobuf-code-formatter/protofmt`

 Limitations
 ===========